OliverCardoza/OliverCardoza.github.io/_posts/2021-09-05-getting-things-done.md

 * Don’t unload your mental baggage into a list or note without periodic review
 * Don’t write out, defer, or plan any task which would take < 2 mins to complete (just do it!)
 * Don’t make yourself promises you can’t keep (commit to less, or renegotiate deals)
-* Don’t desecrate your calendar with optional tasks or aspirational habits you won’t keep (e.g. “Go to Gym?”, "Learn Mandarin?")
+* Don’t put optional tasks or aspirational habits on your calendar (e.g. “Go to Gym?”, "Learn Mandarin?")
 * Don’t implement an organization process that costs more time to maintain than it saves
 * Don’t keep “maybe” / “someday” tasks in the same space as your mandatory tasks